-period of disruption examples may include; Utilities, Fuel or Group incident according to level 0-2 and respond accordingly Transport, Staff Large clusters of Appendix 4 Review by SLT. localised human to human viral infection Assess risk identifying impact, degree of disruption and likely - likely Epidemic period of disruption Group incident according to level 0-2 and respond accordingly What are the pre-planned arrangements Events (Written arrangements attached A - Flooding: Go to www.environment-agency.gov.uk/floodline to view the rioounig. flood map for our area and access information and advice on writing a flood plan Heatwaya Case by case review by SLT Heat wave: C Assess risk identifying impact Snow: Sufficient supplies of salt and Premises manager monitors Access to school pathways /car park ung people and staff involved in visits and off-site activities(attach written arrangements to Off-site visits Information 24 hour access to information about off-site EVOLVE & Emergency contact details for off-site staff and parents d learning during a prolonged Emergency: Electronic teaching i.e. School learning Directory backed up on the cloud accessible lesson plans. platform: Seesaw and tapestry.
-Chrome books issued to pupils with no technology at home Alternative school premises: To be agreed with LA - suggest local schools for safeguarding pupils and adults at Risk during an emergency?
-Vulnerable Children Liaise with appropriate persons case dependent Pupils / Staff with Disabilities Liaise with parents /Case by case dependent and level of disability.
+period of disruption examples may include; Utilities, Fuel or Group incident according to level 0-2 and respond accordingly Transport, Staff area medicine decorating to level of 2 and respond decoratingly Large clusters of Appendix 4 Large crusters of Review by SLT. localised human to human viral infection Assess risk identifying impact, degree of disruption and likely - likely Epidemic period of disruption incry Epideime Group incident according to level 0-2 and respond accordingly What are the pre-planned arrangements Events (Written arrangements attached A Flooding: Go to www.environment-agency.gov.uk/floodline to view the i looding. flood map for our area and access information and advice on writing a flood plan Heat wave: Case by case review by SLT incat wave.
+Assess risk identifying impact Snow: Sufficient supplies of salt and Premises manager monitors Silow.
+Access to school pathways /car park Arrangements for the management of ye oung people and staff involved in visits and off-site activities(attach written arrangements to f-site visits Information 24 hour access to information about off-site EVOLVE & Off-Site visits information Emergency contact details for off-site staff and parents What processes are in place for continue d learning during a prolonged Emergency: Electronic teaching i.e. School learning Directory backed up on the cloud accessible lesson plans. platform: Seesaw and tapestry.
+Chrome books issued to pupils with no piatioriii. technology at home Alternative school promises: Alternative school premises: To be agreed with LA - suggest local schools for safeguarding pupils and adults at Risk during an emergency?
+Vulnerable Children licies with annumints nousens and denoted at vuinerable Children Liaise with appropriate persons case dependent Dunile / Staff with Dischillator Licing with reports /Coop by coop dependent and level of Pupils / Staff with Disabilities Liaise with parents /Case by case dependent and level of A Major IT incident disability.
 A Major IT incident Appendix 7 covers in more detail but paper copies of contacts /icloud.
 Currently can communicate to staff through LGFL and ParentPay.